kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 ## Design

+The code will understand every aspect of the .XML configuration file.
+If we later see we can generalze the PHP implemntation based on capturing the requirements of each translation REST API in a general way, this will be put in the .xml configuarition.

 The .xml the query parameters (for translation of text) are not bound to or exclusively associated with the translation-of-text, so introduce:

   <service>